fifi-dev/quizzy/README.md

 - database: Contains Dart files related to database interactions.
 The DatabaseHelper class handles database initialization, data fetching, and storage.

-- widgets: Contains reusable widgets that can be used across multiple screens.
-For instance, a QuizzyLogo widget might be used to display the app's logo consistently.

 - main.dart: Serves as the entry point of the app.
 It initializes the app and specifies the initial screen.

 ##### assets Directory